prasanvb/Java/Readme/course5.md

 | **Thread Safety**                | No                       | No                          | Yes                        |
 | **Performance**                  | High                     | Medium                      | Low                        |
 | **Best Use Case**                | Random access, searching | Frequent insertion/deletion | Legacy code, thread safety |

-### Choosing the Right List Implementation

-**Use ArrayList when:**

-- Need fast random access to elements
-- Perform more read operations than write operations
-- Memory efficiency is important
-- Single-threaded environment

-**Use LinkedList when:**

-- Frequent insertion/deletion operations, especially at beginning/middle
-- Don't need random access to elements
-- Implementing queue or deque operations

-**Use Vector when:**

-- Working with legacy code
-- Need simple thread safety
-- Compatibility with old Java versions required

-### Best Practices

-1. **Default Choice**: Use ArrayList for most use cases
-2. **Performance Critical**: Profile your application to choose the best implementation
-3. **Thread Safety**: Use `Collections.synchronizedList()` or concurrent collections instead of Vector
-4. **Memory Sensitive**: Consider the memory overhead of LinkedList's node structure
-5. **Interface Programming**: Declare variables as `List<T>` instead of specific implementation types